Dear readers of ADxS.org, please forgive the disruption.

 The elevated cortisol levels correlated with

-The Handbook of Psychopharmacotherapy 57 points out that in severe (there: melancholic) depression, treatment with tricyclic antidepressants (mainly amitryptiline and clomipramine) or SSNRIs (there: duloxetine and venlafaxine) is superior to treatment with SSRIs.5859 Another meta-analysis (not available on this site) and another study, however, do not find any advantage of TCAs over SSRIs in severe (melancholic) depression.60
+The Handbuch der Psychopharmakotherapie 52 points out that treatment with tricyclic antidepressants (primarily amitryptiline and clomipramine) or SSNRIs (there: duloxetine and venlafaxine) is superior to treatment with SSRIs in severe (melancholic) depression.5354 In contrast, another meta-analysis (which cannot be found on this site) and a further study do not find any advantage of TCAs over SSRIs in severe (melancholic) depression.55

-The less than optimal effect of SSRIs was further addressed in the presentation of the SSRI sertraline, which was said to work better than other SSRIs in severe melancholic depression.61 Likewise, Ritzmann was critical of SSRIs in melancholic depression in the Swiss Pharma Critique.62
+The suboptimal effect of SSRIs was also discussed when the SSRI sertraline was presented, which is said to work better than other SSRIs in severe melancholic depression.56 Ritzmann was also critical of SSRIs for melancholic depression in the Swiss pharmaceutical review.57

-Meanwhile, another source cites activating SSRIs or SNRIs as the agents of choice for internalizing depression, whereas externalizing forms of depression would be treated more with sedating antidepressants.63
+Another source, however, mentions activating SSRIs or SNRIs as the drugs of choice for internalizing depression, while externalizing forms of depression are more likely to be treated with sedating antidepressants.58

-In melancholic depression, a low probability of response to placebo and psychotherapy64 and a particularly good response to tricyclic antidepressants, lithium augmentation, and electroconvulsive therapy are reported.656667 Electroconvulsive therapy showed particularly good recovery of HPA axis function in combination with drug treatment.68
+In melancholic depression, a low probability of response to placebo and psychotherapy is reported59 and a particularly good response to tricyclic antidepressants, lithium augmentation and electroconvulsive therapy.606162 Electroconvulsive therapy in combination with drug treatment showed a particularly good recovery of HPA axis function.63

-Drug treatment proved to be significantly superior to behavioral therapy.60
+Drug treatment proved to be clearly superior to behavioral therapy.55

-However, the evidence to date comes only from small studies and clinical empirical experience.
-There have been few systematic direct comparisons of different antidepressant classes in patients with different depression subtypes.6465
+However, the findings to date only stem from small studies and clinical empirical experience.
+There are hardly any systematic direct comparisons of the various antidepressant classes in patients with different subtypes of depression.5960

 4.2.2.1.
 Cortisol stress response in atypical depression: flattened¶

-It was not until long after the discovery of hypercortisolism in many depressed patients that it became apparent that in depression, in addition to the known variant with hypercortisolism (excessive cortisol stress response), there is also a variant with hypocortisolism (reduced cortisol stress response, reduced CRH levels) - the atypical depression presented here.436920
+It was not until long after the discovery of hypercortisolism in many depressive patients that it became apparent that, in addition to the known variant with hypercortisolism (excessive cortisol stress response), there is also a variant with hypocortisolism (reduced cortisol stress response, reduced CRH levels) - the atypical depression described here.386415

-Between 15%70 and 40% of all depression is said to be atypical depression.
+Between 15 %65 and 40 % of all depressions are said to be atypical depressions.

 Hyperphagic (eating disorder with increased food intake)

-Diurnal variation of depression being least bad in the morning
+Diurnal variation of depression, which is least severe in the morning

 Feeling of leaden heaviness in arms and legs (DSM IV)